 Connecting the EUSAIR Pillars to other macroregional strategies and initiatives.

-Accelerating the implementation of relevant policies in the Adriatic-Ionian region and related challenges of joint interest to the EUSAIR territory and scope.
+Accelerating the implementation of relevant policies in the Adriatic-Ionian Region and related challenges of joint interest to the EUSAIR territory and scope.

 Regarding islands and coastal areas, the increased promotion of the blue economy offers significant potential in relation to the exploitation of marine resources for food, food and health products, management and protection of marine and coastal areas, maritime transport, shipbuilding and shipping services, as well as marine renewable energy.